Skip to content

 require "tina4"

-RSpec.describe "Product API" do
+Tina4::Testing.describe "Product API" do

-it "returns products list" do
+it "returns the products list" do

-result = client.get("/api/products")
+resp = client.get("/api/products")

-data = result.json
+data = resp.json

 end